How the Decision Control OS Governs GTM Execution Under Uncertainty

 • and rapidly evolving regulations.

-This means enterprise AI must evolve from:
+This means enterprise AI must evolve from: static inference systems

-continuously adaptive intelligence architectures.
+toward: continuously adaptive intelligence architectures.

 Decision Control Loops enable precisely this capability.